InsertX2k/hardware-maintenance-notes/dell-o7010-bios-update.md

-# How to update Dell OptiPlex 7010 BIOS?
+# How to update or downgrade Dell OptiPlex 7010 BIOS?

 * Download the correct BIOS version you want to flash from [Dell's Website](https://www.dell.com/support/home/en-us/product-support/product/optiplex-7010/drivers)
 * Download Rufus